Table of content

 This is not humanly possible and is too much to ask for, if you rely only on human resources.
 No matter how well-trained your employees are, there is always scope for error.
 However, technology can help you achieve higher success rate (if not 100%) in providing consistently good customer experiences across channels.

-Using chatbots can help you handle online queries via your website or mobile app instantly.
+The use of bots with conversational AI can help you handle online queries via your website or mobile app instantly.
 As these bots run on preset algorithms, they can help you deliver omnichannel customer service solutions to keep your customers happy.

 Low Customer Retention